-The School of Massage Therapy uses a grade point system to evaluate the overall quality of course work.
+The Massage Therapy programs use a grade point system to evaluate the overall quality of course work.
 Courses are graded A, B, C, D, or F. The number of grade points earned in a given course is the number of credits for that course multiplied by the grade point corresponding to the grade recorded in that course, as indicated here:

-Grade

-Grade Points Suggested Achievement Level

-Α 4 90 - 100 percent of points; outstanding

-В 3 80 - 89 percent of points; superior

-С 2 70 - 79 percent of points; satisfactory

-D 1 60 - 69 percent of points; minimally satisfactory

-F 0 59 percent of points or fewer; unsatisfactory

-S N/A Satisfactory (C or better); competency successfully demonstrated

-U N/A Unsatisfactory (D/F); competency not successfully demonstrated

-1 N/A Incomplete

-W N/A Withdrawal

-Т N/A Transfer; used to indicate courses for which the learner received advanced standing or transfer credit
+Grade A Grade Points 4 Suggested Achievement Level 90 - 100 percent of points; outstanding В 3 80 - 89 percent of points; superior С 2 70 - 79 percent of points; satisfactory D 1 60 - 69 percent of points; minimally satisfactory F 0 59 percent of points or fewer; unsatisfactory S N/A Satisfactory (C or better); competency successfully demonstrated U N/A Unsatisfactory (D/F); competency not successfully demonstrated I N/A Incomplete W N/A Withdrawal Т N/A Transfer; used to indicate courses for which the learner received advanced standing or transfer credit